Perdue's Petaluma Poultry

 Take Action

-Call and email Sonoma County District Attorney Carla Rodriguez and ask her to finally prosecute Petaluma Poultry for years of criminal animal cruelty.
+Ask Sonoma County District Attorney Carla Rodriguez to finally prosecute Petaluma Poultry for years of criminal animal cruelty.
+Plus, urge Trader Joe's to cut ties with Petaluma Poultry.

 Meet the Defendant